AmethystDev2713/Lets-Make-A-CPU/README.md

 The video by In One Lesson also goes into depth on how each of these use.
 In short, the control unit is the brain of the CPU, the ALU does math operations, and the Registers are temporary, quick access storage places inside the CPU.
 Each of these areas are made with logic gates to carry out instructions that the creator wants it to.

-### Section 3: An intro to Binary and Assembly
+### Section 3: An intro to Binary

-Before you run away from the computer screaming, we won't be using x86 or 64-Bit assembly, they're WAAY to complicated for our purposes.
-Instead, we will be using the very famous 6502 8-Bit microprocessor (pronounced six-five-oh-two or sixtey five-oh-two, I personally prefer the first pronounciation), made by MOS Technology, and used in famous computers of its era, such as the Apple II and Commodore 64.
+Before you run away from the computer screaming upon hearing "assembly", we won't be using x86 or 64-Bit assembly, they're WAAY to complicated for our purposes.
+Instead, we will be using the very famous 6502 8-Bit microprocessor (pronounced six-five-oh-two or sixtey five-oh-two, I personally prefer the first pronounciation), made by MOS Technology, and used in famous computers of its era, such as the Apple II and Commodore 64, as our example CPU for this section.

 Computers work by using a number system called Binary.
 It's a system where values/data/instructions are represented in 1s and 0s.
 Binary is the language of computers, and in the case of the 6502 CPU, being an 8-Bit CPU, it's binary system uses 8 places where there can be a 1 or 0, which are called bits.
 By today's standards, 8 bits is equal to 1 byte.
 Here is an example of an 8-Bit number: 01011110.
 For demonstration purposes, let's say that 01011110 is a number.
 How do we know what it is in decimal (the number system us humans use, which is 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, etc) ?
 People have come up with a smart strategy to convert binary into decimal, but if you don't want to do the calculations manually, which is perfectly fine, you can use an online calculator.
 If you would like to do the calculations by hand, here is a guide:

 1. An 8-Bit Binary can represent values from 0 to 255.
 For Example, 00000001 is one, 00000010 is 2, 00000011 is 3, and so on.
 Here's the key concept: 2-Bit Binary can represent numbers 0 - 3, so the first bit, which is the rightmost bit, represents 1, and the left most bit represents 2.
 With 3-Bit, you can see values 0-7, so from **Right to left**, each bit represents 1, 2, and 4.
 For each bit from right to left, the value it represents is double the last.
 Here's a diagram to convert a random binary number to decimal